Update: ‘Ferrari EVs could feature enhanced powertrain sounds’ section added.

-Ferrari is set to experience some big changes in the next decade, with the growing popularity of the SUV body style and the tightening emission norms compeling automakers to adopt carbon-neutral powertrain technologies will usher in monumental changes in Ferrari’s product line-up this decade.
+Ferrari is set to experience some big changes in the next decade, with the growing popularity of SUV body styles and stricter emission standards leading the way.
+Automakers are under regulatory pressure to adopt carbon-neutral powertrain technologies, which will have a huge impact on Ferrari’s product range.
 The Prancing Horse is delivering the first Ferrari SUV (FUV) in 2022 and then the first Ferrari electric car in the not-so-distant future.

 We are also very excited about our first all-electric Ferrari that we plan to unveil in 2025, and you can be sure this will be everything you dream the engineers and designers at Maranello can imagine for such a landmark in our history.John Elkann, Chairman and then-acting CEO, Ferrari (Annual General Meeting 2021)

 Ferrari is keeping mum on which cell chemistry it plans to use for its electric cars, but the company is confident it will be able to get its hands on the best technology available.
 All Solid-State Battery (ASSB) technology is likely to be ready for mass production in 2027-28, but the Italian automaker would try to get early access.
 A more advanced version of lithium-ion battery with much better cell density compared to today’s standards seems as the more realistic possibility for the first few launches.